Beginners Guide to the History of Hypnosis (Timeline)

 Mesmer drew upon theories regarding healing by magnetism, going back to Paracelsus, to develop his concept of “animal magnetism”, the main precursor of hypnotism.
-However, Mesmer himself never hypnotised anyone but believed he healed by channelling a kind of supernatural “magnetism” into his patients’ bodies which seemed capable of inducing an “emotional crisis.”
+However, Mesmer himself never hypnotised anyone but believed he healed by channeling a kind of supernatural “magnetism” into his patients’ bodies which seemed capable of inducing an “emotional crisis.”
 His theory and practices were adopted and modified by many followers.
 After Mesmer moved to France, his methods became the object of several investigations by scientific committees which pronounced against his theory of animal magnetism, concluding instead that the effects were due to belief and imagination.

 Armand-Marie-Jacques de Chastenet, Marquis de Puységur (1751 – 1825)

 Mesmer’s follower, the Marquis de Puységur, began attempts to induce a state called “artificial somnambulism” in his patients instead of emotional crises.
-Although he still conceived of this as a kind of supernatural process, the induction of sleep-like state prefigured the later methods of hypnotism.
+Although he still conceived of this as a kind of supernatural process, the induction of a sleep-like state prefigured the later methods of hypnotism.

 John Elliotson (1791 – 1868)

 By far the most influential English Mesmerist, Elliotson, a professor of medicine at the University of London, was also an aggressive opponent of Braid and hypnotism.
-Elliotson founded and edited the Mesmeric journal The Zoist became embroiled in fierce debate with Thomas Wakely, editor of the Lancet, who accused him of being a charlatan after a series of experiments using his main demonstration subjects, the Okey sisters, failed to support his claims regarding animal magnetism.
+Elliotson founded and edited the Mesmeric journal The Zoist became embroiled in a fierce debate with Thomas Wakely, editor of the Lancet, who accused him of being a charlatan after a series of experiments using his main demonstration subjects, the Okey sisters, failed to support his claims regarding animal magnetism.